Applying to PSYCHOLOGY at the UNIVERSITY OF TORONTO, St. George Campus

 A: Transfer credits are assessed on a course-by-course basis.
 Once you are accepted to U of T and your transcripts are reviewed, you will be notified of any transfer credits you will receive.
 NOTE: Transfer Explorer (transferex.utoronto.ca/trans-nav/#/) can be used as a guideline by students but does NOT guarantee if a course is transferable to the University of Toronto.

-Q: I am a UTSC/UTM student and wish to transfer to the St. George campus.
+Q: I am a UTSC/UTM student or registered in a different Faculty and wish to transfer to the Faculty of Arts & Science St. George campus.
 What do I do?

 Q: I already have an undergraduate degree and would like to apply for a second degree.
 What do I do?